At around 950 km, this east coast journey from Sydney to Brisbane will take you about five days, from Queensland across the border to New South Wales.

 Distance 160km - Driving Time 2 hours

-Ok, so you know the iconic spots in Sydney.
-It wouldn’t be a trip to Sydney without heading to the Opera House or the Harbour Bridge but what about outside of the city centre?
-Heading out of Sydney, drive up to the northern beaches including Palm Beach, aka Summer Bay.
-This 2kms beach is not only the famous setting for ‘Home and Away’ but also a beauty spot you’ll want to capture on camera.
+Heading out of Sydney, drive the campervan up to the northern beaches including Palm Beach, aka Summer Bay.
+This 2km long beach is not only the famous setting for ‘Home and Away’ but also a beautiful spot you’ll want to capture on camera.

 Port Stephens to Port Macquarie

-Enjoy breakfast in Port Stephens before heading back out onto the Pacific Highway and drive North, heading towards the seaside town of Port Macquarie.
+Enjoy breakfast in Port Stephens at The Little Nel before taking the campervan back out onto the Pacific Highway and driving North, heading towards the seaside town of Port Macquarie.
 For anyone who’s a fan of those cuddly little koalas, visiting the Koala Hospital is a must.

 The Sea Acres Rainforest Centre is also worth spending some time at.
-Explore one of the biggest coastal rainforest reserves remaining in the state; walk across the elevated 1.3kms rainforest boardwalk (charges apply); learn about local Aboriginal culture on the Centre’s eco-displays; enjoy lunch at the Rainforest Café; and browse the gift shop and artist gallery for souvenirs to take home.
+As one of the biggest coastal rainforest reserves remaining in the state, there is plenty to do.
+Walk across the elevated 1.3km rainforest boardwalk, learn about local Aboriginal culture on the centre’s eco-displays then enjoy lunch at the Rainforest Café.
+Before you go be sure to browse the gift shop and art gallery for souvenirs to take home.